Morphine

 Sounds like 'mor-feen'

-Morphine is used for the relief of moderate to severe pain such as after an injury, or operation or pain caused by a terminal illness such as cancer.
-It is usually used when other milder painkillers such as paracetamol or non-steroidal anti-inflammatories (NSAIDs) don’t work well enough.
+Morphine is used for the relief of severe pain (eg, after an injury or operation) or moderate to severe pain caused by a terminal illness such as cancer.
+It's usually used when milder pain medicines, eg, paracetamol or non-steroidal anti-inflammatories (NSAIDs), don’t work well enough.

-• Morphine belongs to a group of medicines called opioid painkillers.
+• Morphine belongs to a group of medicines called opioids.
 They act on your brain and nervous system to reduce pain.

 • Other pain relievers such as paracetamol and NSAIDs (ibuprofen, diclofenac, naproxen) may also be used with morphine.